 The University of Colorado in Denver offers two-year and four-year degrees.
 They have classes online, and in hybrid format.
 The department of Continuing & Professional Education programs give adult students access to resources to help them graduate.

 Kennesaw State University offers hybrid and online classes to all students.
 They have an Adult Learner Program that helps nontraditional students find success.
 The program has been at KSU for 25 years, so they are experienced in helping older students.
 The program includes tutoring, transition services, advisement, and financial aid programs.

 Ursuline College is a private, women’s college affiliated with the Catholic Church.
 They take pride in their small classes, with over 93% of their courses having fewer than 20 students.
 They offer online, hybrid, and accelerated classes to help adult students complete their degrees.
 They created the Ursuline College Adult Program to assist older students with at least 30 hours of college credit obtain their degree.

 Montana Tech of the University of Montana is a public institution.
 They have over a 90% acceptance rate, and offer online classes, allowing flexible schedules for adult students.
 Their professors strive to assist nontraditional students in their endeavor to further their education.

 The University is located on historic land that the Ford Motor Company donated.
-They have a Return to Learn program that helps nontraditional students earn a degree.
+With a Return to Learn program that helps nontraditional students earn a degree, UM Dearborn offers some of the best degrees for adults returning to college.
 They offer online courses, and have flexible schedules.
 For students interested in taking classes on-campus, their student-faculty ratio is 15:1.